-As a hub for doctoral students, faculty, and international partners, its many initiatives cluster in four foci:
+Its many initiatives cluster in four foci:

-- Prepare doctoral students for academic careers through courses on teaching in higher education, certificate programs, workshops, support for teaching assistantships, and mentoring during initial teaching experiences;
+- Teaching Development - Prepare doctoral students for academic careers and support faculty in their teaching through courses on teaching in higher education, certificate programs, workshops, grants, support for teaching assistantships, mentoring during initial teaching experiences;